f-o-o-g-s/eightbox/README.md

 ## Usage

 ⚠️ **IMPORTANT**: Always verify clock ring information with the Employee Everything Report obtained through a Request for Information (RFI).
 This report is the source of truth for clock ring data.
 Never rely solely on the program's violation detection - while the program aims to be accurate, there may be bugs or data inconsistencies that could affect results.
+Also the remedies are based on the branch settlements and escalated remedies, so they may not be universally applicable.

 ### Basic Workflow
 1. Click on Date Selection